KarolS/millfork/docs/api/target-platforms.md

 # Target platforms

-Currently, Millfork supports creating disk- or tape-based programs for Commodore, Apple, BBC and Atari 8-bit computers and cartridge-based programs for Famicom/NES and Atari 2600, but it may be expanded to support other 6502-based and Z80-based platforms in the future.
+Currently, Millfork supports creating disk- or tape-based programs for Commodore, Apple, BBC and Atari 8-bit computers, NEC PC-88, ZX Spectrum 48k, and cartridge-based programs for Famicom/NES and Atari 2600, but it may be expanded to support other 6502-based and Z80-based platforms in the future.